Pension contribution limits and rules

 If you start taking pension income

-Your annual allowance will be reduced to £4,000 if you start withdrawing a regular income from a defined contribution pension scheme (this includes SIPPs, private pensions and many workplace pensions).
+Your annual allowance will be reduced to the lower of £10,000 and your annual income if you start withdrawing a taxable income from a defined contribution pension scheme (this includes SIPPs, private pensions and many workplace pensions).
 This is known as triggering the Money Purchase Annual Allowance (MPAA).

 The MPAA does not apply if you draw an income from a salary-based defined benefit pension scheme.